Chilton County and Jemison High seniors swap schools for senior prank; draws massive attention - NewsBreak

 Students also claim it took the schools a few hours to figure out what was going on.

 “We got to the school around 7:50-55 a.m. and we stayed til 9:20 a.m. without getting caught or anything.
-The teachers and stuff, they didn’t notice,” Greer said.
+The teachers and stuff, they didn’t notice,” Greer said.‘Jesus would not approve’: Targeted by an Alabama political ad, queer student and mother share their story

 “I walked right by the police officer and the principal in a spider-man costume and they, like, didn’t see me,” Adams said.